-In 1844, Child published a poem officially titled "The New-England Boy's Song about Thanksgiving Day" which is more often referred to as “Over the River and Through the Wood” and is probably her best known work to date.
+In 1844, Child published a poem officially titled "The New-England Boy's Song About Thanksgiving Day," which is more often referred to as “Over the River and Through the Wood” and is probably her best known work today.
 But I urge you not to pigeon-hole Child as just a cozy New England poet; she was a social justice activist and feminist until the day she died.

 Julia Ward Howe

-Julia Ward Howe was also an Abolitionist, as well as a women’s rights activist and an HMH author.
+Julia Ward Howe was also an Abolitionist as well as a women’s rights activist and HMH author.